shanizlo/automationAmazonProjectJava/README.md

 Used MailGun service and library in order to send the mails Since it's a free subscription, recipients have to be manually added - keep in mind if you try to run the code.
-I used an online API for currency conversions - the first Google result.